Soundharya2004/TNSDC2/README.md

 You can install the required dependencies using pip:

-##pip install tensorflow matplotlib
+'pip install tensorflow matplotlib'

 ## Usage

 1. Clone the repository:https://github.com/Soundharya2004/TNSDC2/
-2. cd mnist-digit-recognition
-3. Run the script:python mnist_digit_recognition.py
+2. Run the script:'python mnist_digit_recognition.py'

 ## Results

 After training the model, you will see the evaluation results including the loss and accuracy metrics.